In a Nutshell:

 If so, the Daiwa Legacy may have what you’re looking for, but there are a few catches and caveats.

-It’s an unquestionably solid design, and it has a number of powerful features that will help you feel better.
-Having said that, it also has some quirks and limitations you should be aware of.
+It’s an unquestionably solid design with several powerful features that will help you feel better.
+However, it also has some quirks and limitations you should be aware of.
+US Jaclean-Daiwa massage chairs are fairly solid.

-We’ll cover every feature this design brings to the table, tell you what its strongest points are, and let you know where it comes up short, so you’ve got all the information you need to make an informed decision.
+We’ll cover every feature this design offers, tell you its strongest points, and let you know where it falls short so you have all the information you need to make an informed decision.

 We’ll start with the basics, then drill down into the inner workings, leaving no stone unturned.